 HTML email best practices claim that you may use only one font for the main content and use another one only for headers and subheaders.
 It’s not the rule to absolutely follow but it seems logical.

 If you misapply the fonts you may make your online mail almost unreadable.
 Be user-friendly and better show your creativity with the content itself but not the formatting.

 There are actually two most popular formats of images in use: PNG and JPEG.
 Less often marketers use animated GIF picture because of their size.
 Usually, GIF files attract much more attention than other images but their size is much bigger too, so don’t use more than one GIF file in an email and more than 3 PNG or JPEG images.

 You may use free online compressors for GiF or PNG & JPEG to reduce the image size or to choose an appropriate one and, as a consequence, the whole message size will be reduced.
-The best practice is to use an email builder which optimise images automatically like Stripo email editor does.
+The best practice email design is to use an email builder which optimize images automatically like Stripo email editor does.